 As much as possible, serve the foods you want your kids to eat and let them decide what of it to put into their mouths.
 They will not waste away if they don’t eat a good dinner every night.
 They will not have stunted growth if they never touch kale until after college.
 You are not a bad parent if you can’t get them to eat their broccoli!

-And as with all things kid-related, remember that this particular phase you’re in with feeding your little ones will soon pass (and if it doesn’t, the Division of Responsibility is still a great way to handle it) and they’ll be on to challenging you with the next thing.
-They will not live on cheese crackers forever, I pinky swear.
+And as with all things kid-related, remember this particular phase you’re in with feeding your little ones will soon pass (and if it doesn’t, the Division of Responsibility is still a great way to handle it) and they’ll be on to challenging you with the next thing.
+They will not live on cheese and crackers forever, I pinky swear.
 Stay calm, try not to take it personally, and remember: They’re just being toddlers!!

 When to Seek Medical Help